VictorVisions/UltraNES/README.md

 Using the compressed Gerber files you can order the PCB through https://jlcpcb.com/, https://oshpark.com/ or similar PCB Manufacturers.

 The reccomended PCB Specifications are:

 1.6mm PCB Thickness, ENIG, with tented Via coverings

 # Sourcing the components
 All components can be ordered via Digikey minus the MX1720FC chip which will need to come from a donor board.
 I have listed a current BOM of the components with part numbers to be used for ordering components through Digikey.

-Please note that C1 has a duplicate footprint on the PCB if using SMD component vs a through hole capacitor.
+Please note that C1 has a duplicate footprint on the PCB if using SMD component versus a through hole capacitor.